 Programme for Supporting Investments of Major Importance to the Polish Economy for the Years 2011–2020.
 On the basis of this programme, support is provided in the form of grants for strategic and innovative investments, centers of advanced business services, centers of business processes excellence and research and development centers.
 The programme focuses on supporting innovative investments (inter alia, guaranteeing the transfer of knowledge) and R&D, investments carried out in regions threatened with exclusion, stable jobs, contributing to the creation of a local network of cooperators.

 The program gives an active support for selected investments, meeting the objectives of the Strategy for Responsible Development.
 The programme is currently the subject of a comprehensive amendment – i.e. investment in medium-sized cities losing socio-economic functions will be more rewarded, smaller investments will be supported, which should allow to stimulate innovation of SMEs.

+The nFIS – Standard of Non-Financial Information (Standard Informacji Niefinansowych – SIN) is a framework for reporting non-financial information under the 2014/95/EU Directive, developed by the Foundation for Reporting Standards.
+The standard has been prepared by a group of 20 experts and has been consulted with several organizations representing various stakeholders and state authorities (including i.a.
+Polish Association of Listed Companies, Association of Individual Investors, Association of Investment Advisors and Brokers, Chamber of Investment Firms, Polish Chamber of Statutory Auditors, Forum for Responsible Business).
+In early 2018 the Standard has become the most common used framework for reporting non-financial information, chosen by the largest group of companies obliged to disclose annual non-financial reports (surpassing GRI G4 or GRI Standards frameworks), mainly due to its full compliance with the Directive and the EC Guidelines, its concentration on non-financial data easily deliverable by companies, it’s easy to understand and use construction and its facilitating tools, such as the materiality matrix.
+The nFIS, translated into English in mid 2018, could be easily adopted in other member states of on the European level.